New government migration legislation set to put the pressure on UK work permit sponsors

 To better explain the changes, we've put together the Employer Sponsorship Licence Information Package.

 The information package is a great first step for any employer looking to apply for an employer sponsorship licence, and explains the service that the UK Visa Bureau provides.
-We recommend that any UK employer of non-EU migrants read the document in full (as well as any supplementary information on employer sponsorship requirements on our website), and then call a member of our licensing team directly on 0800 043 0711.
+We recommend that any UK employer of non-EU migrants read the document in full (as well as any supplementary information on employer sponsorship requirements on our website), and then contact a member of our licensing team directly by completing a UK visa application.

 Visa Bureau takes no responsibility and cannot be held accountable for action taken as a result of any information or comment provided on this blog, and we recommend that you always seek a number of opinions before making a decision regarding your migration or visa application.
 Please refer to the Visa Bureau terms of use for more information.